stjude/XenoCP/README.md

 ### Run

-The Docker image uses `cwl-runner cwl/xenocp.cwl` as its entrypoint.
+The Docker image does not provide an entrypoint.

 The image assumes three working directories: `/data` for inputs, `/reference` for reference files, and `/results` for outputs. `/data` and `/reference` can be